plabradorjr/plabradorjr.github.io/_posts/2019-12-08-cli_project_-_crypto_prices.markdown

 ## What does the CLI do?

 * It scrapes coinmarketcap.com.
-* It creates an instance for each 100 coins listed on the homepage of coinmarketcap.com
+* It creates an instance for each 100 coins listed from the homepage of coinmarketcap.com
 * When you run the CLI, it will ask leading questions so you can interact with app.

 ## It's better explained on this video: